Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

 ### **45. How large of a sample will she need to be 95% confident that her sample average will be at most 15 seconds from the true mean?**
 - **Question:** An efficiency expert wishes to determine the average amount time that it takes to drill three holes in a certain metal clamp.
 How large of a sample will she need to be 95% confident that her sample average will be at most 15 seconds from the true mean?
-Assume \( \sigma = 40 \).
+Assume $\sigma = 40$.
 - **Answer:**
   - a.
 5
   - b.
 6